-2-4-101 Right to Counsel
+$\delta 2-4-101$ Right to Counsel.

 Any person who is a party in any civil trial or proceeding and any defendant in any criminal trial, before any of the Courts of the Tribe, may represent himself/herself, or be represented by any other member of the Tribe, except the Judicial Clerk, an Assistant Judicial Clerk, a Judge of any of the Courts of the Tribe, a member of the Tribal Council, a member of the Tribal Police Department, or a Tribal Game Warden.
-Any person who is a party to a civil trial or proceeding and any defendant in any criminal trial before the Courts of the Tribe may be represented by a professional attorney licensed to practice pursuant to section 2-4-103 of this Code.
+Any person who is a party to a civil trial or proceeding and any defendant in any criminal trial before the Courts of the Tribe may be represented by a professional attorney licensed to practice pursuant to δ 2-4-103 of this Code.

-2-4-102 Appointment and Authorities of Prosecutors
+δ 2-4-102 Appointment and Authorities of Prosecutors.

-- A. In any and all criminal proceedings, the Chief Judge, with the concurrence of the Tribal Council, may appoint a Prosecutor for a prescribed period of time to appear before the Tribal Courts.
-The Prosecutor's authorities shall include, but are not limited to the following: - 1.
-Regular or Permanent Appointment.
-Delegated power and authority to sign, file and present any and all complaints, reviewing for probable cause, recommending prosecutions or dismissal, sign file and present any subpoenas, affidavits, motions, processes and papers of any kind and to appear before all Tribal Courts, commissions, or tribunals in any criminal proceeding within the Tribe's jurisdiction. - 2.
-Temporary Appointment.
-Appointment for trial and appellate sessions only; delegated authority to sign, file, and present any and all complaints, subpoenas, affidavits, motions, processes and papers of any kind to appear before all Trial Courts, commissions, or tribunals in any criminal proceedings within the Tribe's jurisdiction. - B. The Chief Judge, with the concurrence of the Tribal Council, shall appoint a person to represent the prosecution in appeals of criminal trials and matters from the Tribal Court to the Spirit Lake Tribe Appellate Court.
+- (1) In any and all criminal proceedings, the Chief Judge, with the concurrence of the Tribal Council, may appoint a Prosecutor for a prescribed period of time to appear before the Tribal Courts.
+The Prosecutor's authorities shall include, but are not limited to the following: - (a) Regular or Permanent Appointment.
+Delegated power and authority to sign, file and present any and all complaints, reviewing for probable cause, recommending prosecutions or dismissal, sign file and present any subpoenas, affidavits, motions, processes and papers of any kind and to appear before all Tribal Courts, commissions, or tribunals in any criminal proceeding within the Tribe's jurisdiction.

+- (b) Temporary Appointment.
+Appointment for trial and appellate sessions only; delegated authority to sign, file, and present any and all complaints, subpoenas, affidavits, motions, processes and papers of any kind to appear before all Trial Courts, commissions, or tribunals in any criminal proceedings within the Tribe's jurisdiction. - (2) The Chief Judge, with the concurrence of the Tribal Council, shall appoint a person to represent the prosecution in appeals of criminal trials and matters from the Tribal Courts to the Northern Plains Intertribal Court of Appeals.
 This appointment may be either for individual cases or may be a continuing appointment.

-2-4-103 Tribal Licensing of Attorneys, Supervised Student or Post Graduate Practitioners offense), in any trial or proceeding before the Courts of the Tribe, provided that they have a license in force to practice law before the Courts of the Tribe, issued by the Judicial Clerk and approved by the Chief Judge of the Tribal Court.
+δ 2-4-103 Tribal Licensing of Attorneys.

+Professional attorneys who are not members of the Tribe, may appear on behalf of any party (except for a complaining witness in a criminal case or for a person claiming to be injured by the alleged criminal offense), in any trial or proceeding before the Courts of the Tribe, provided that they have a license in force to practice law before the Courts of the Tribe, issued by the Judicial Clerk and approved by the Chief Judge of the Tribal Courts.
 Such a license shall be issued and approved upon the applicant complying with all of the following: